 All On 4 Dental Implants

-All-on-4 Dental implant secures dentures to an entire arch using four implants either on top or bottom of the jaw.
+All on 4 Dental implant secures dentures to an entire arch using four implants either on top or bottom of the jaw.
 Although, it is usually attached to a fixed denture, it also supports a removable denture.
+All on four implants cost even less than other treatment options.

 Now the selection of procedure depends upon individual cases, it’s best to consult the dentist first!
 When most people think of implants, they imagine a tooth-like structure.
 The truth actually is they act as a crown that sits on top and looks like a natural tooth.
 The implant serves as a “root” for prostheses and several missing teeth.
 3 on 6 dental implants are usually preferred; here, grab some detailed version!